-Theme Strategy Description Progress Made Since 2016 Enhanced advisor development and recognition Increase the percentage of advisors who have completed the required and optional portions of the advisor professional development program (six modules).
+Theme Strategy Description Progress Made Since 2016 Advising Enhanced advisor development and recognition Increase the percentage of advisors who have completed the required and optional portions of the advisor professional development program (six modules).
 Over 70% of faculty and staff advisors have completed the first four required modules of the program.
-Advising Data-driven academic advising Institute the use of Education Advisory Board's Student Success Collaborative (a predictive analytics tool to aid retention) by advisors across all academic divisions and campuses.
+Data-driven academic advising Institute the use of Education Advisory Board's Student Success Collaborative (a predictive analytics tool to aid retention) by advisors across all academic divisions and campuses.
 The Student Success Collaborative was launched in 2017.
 All academic advisors and academic support staff are provided training and have access to the system.
 Enhanced student financial assistance Institute a four-year guaranteed tuition, Miami Tuition Promise; increase need-based scholarships for undergraduate Ohio students.
 The Miami Tuition Promise was implemented in 2016-2017.
 Student Support Assessment of existing programs designed to promote student success Purchase and launch Civitas, a strategic analytics framework, to assess existing retention initiatives.
 Conduct in-house student satisfaction survey.
 Make improvements based upon findings.
 Civitas was implemented in 2017; early studies have focused on students who are most academically at risk.
 A transition Survey for first semester students was launched in 2016 and held each year thereafter.
 Findings are reviewed by the Student Success Committee, and new strategies for improvement are developed annually based upon data.
 At the conclusion of the survey, students are given the option to provide their name.
 Those that do so and also exhibit risk factors are contacted by a

-First-generation college student Desire and lower bar particular Student Affairs staff member and referred to appropriate sources of support.

-- appropriate sources of support.

-- Desire and lower bar anti-

-- Design and launch an optional " Miami Firsts " programwhich provides students

-learning community for with a community of peers, peer and faculty

-support incoming, first generation mentoring and programmingwas begun in 2016-

-students, which includes peer 2017.

-mentoring, success course, and

-faculty mentoring.

-International student Develop and begin implementing Working group was constituted and created a

-support a comprehensive strategic plan report of recommendations in 2016-2017.

-for supporting international

-students.

-Military student Enhance proactive student Active military duty policy was reviewed and

-support support services; review and revised to provide more support for students who

-revise policies for military are called on active duty; all possible Military

-students as needed; create Transfer Assurance Guide matches have been

-course matches for relevant submitted and approved.
-A portfolio opportunity

-Military Transfer Assurance for prior learning assessment is being developed.

-Guides, and explore portfolio

-credit for experiential learning.

-Diverse domestic Enhance and extend the Dridges Scholars are new invited to participate in a

-Bridges Scholars are now invited to participate in a

-student support

-college and for life following college.

--

-matriculate to Miami.

-Scholastic regulation Conduct a holistic review of all The following policies were revised to promote

-•

-Policies &

--

-Troccoures

-нисънку.

-Policies & Procedures student support Scholastic regulation review "Bridges" program (for high ability high school students who are underrepresented and/or committed to diversity) to include social events, success coaching, and intentional engagement with the Miami Pre-Semester program in August to enha transition to college and workshops and throughout their time at Miami community and equip them for succe college and for life following college.
-The following policies were revised to pro student success: Reenrollment (Fresh Sta Transfer Credit, Terminal Residency Requ Grade Forgiveness (Course Repeat), Textl Selection, Preferred Name, and Academic Integrity.
+Student Affairs staff member and referred to appropriate sources of support.
+First-generation college student support Design and launch an optional learning community for incoming, first generation students, which includes peer mentoring, success course, and faculty mentoring.
+"Miami Firsts" programwhich provides students with a community of peers, peer and faculty mentoring and programmingwas begun in 2016-2017.
+International student support Develop and begin implementing a comprehensive strategic plan for supporting international students.
+Working group was constituted and created a report of recommendations in 2016-2017.
+Military student support Enhance proactive student support services; review and revise policies for military students as needed; create course matches for relevant Military Transfer Assurance Guides, and explore portfolio credit for experiential learning.
+Active military duty policy was reviewed and revised to provide more support for students who are called on active duty; all possible Military Transfer Assurance Guide matches have been submitted and approved.
+A portfolio opportunity for prior learning assessment is being developed.
+Diverse domestic student support Enhance and extend the "Bridges" program (for high ability high school students who are underrepresented and/or committed to diversity) to include social events, success coaching, and intentional engagement with the Miami community once they matriculate to Miami.
+Bridges Scholars are now invited to participate in a Pre-Semester program in August to enhance their transition to college and workshops and activities throughout their time at Miami to build community and equip them for success during college and for life following college.
+Policies & Procedures Scholastic regulation review Conduct a holistic review of all scholastic regulation policies and procedures (warning, probation, suspension and dismissal), revise as needed, and create improvements in support for students in academic peril as needed.
+The following policies were revised to promote student success: Reenrollment (Fresh Start), Transfer Credit, Terminal Residency Requirement, Grade Forgiveness (Course Repeat), Textbook Selection, Preferred Name, and Academic Integrity.